The Geometry of Darboux Integrable Elliptic Systems

 \begin{defn} Given an elliptic decomposable system $(\sysI,\dD,\JJ)$ with singular bundle $\rV$, a function $f: M \to \C$ such that $df$ is a section of $\rV^{(\infty)}$ is called a {\defem Darboux invariant}.
 We will let $\Invts$ denote the set of Darboux invariants.

 \end{defn}

-As mentioned in Remark \ref{TS10}, on $\JJ$-invariant integral submanifolds of $\dD$, sections of $\rV$ span the bundle of $(1,0)$-forms; hence the restrictions of the Darboux invariants to such submanifolds are the analogues of holomorphic functions.
-(In fact, we will see below that, as the induced structure $\widetilde{\JJ}$ on such submanifolds is integrable, their restrictions are in fact holomorphic.)
+As noted in Remark \ref{TS10}, for $\JJ$-invariant integral submanifolds of $\dD$, $s^*\rV$ defines the bundle of $(1,0)$-forms.
+If the almost complex structure ${\JJSig}$ is integrable, then the restriction of any Darboux invariant to such submanifolds is a holomorphic function.
 Accordingly, we will sometimes refer to functions in $\Invts$ as {\defem holomorphic} Darboux invariants.
 Since $\Dminus^{(\infty)}=(\Vinf)^\perp$ then $f:M \to \C$ is a Darboux invariant if and only if $\vX(f)=0$ for every section $\vX$ of $\Dminus^{(\infty)}$.
 However, since $\Dminus^{(\infty)}$ is generated by brackets of vector fields in $\Dminus$, this condition can be simplified as follows (see Lemma 2.8 in~\cite{AFV} for the hyperbolic case).

 \begin{lemma} A function $f: M \to \C$ is a {\defem Darboux invariant} if and only if $\vX(f)=0$ for every section $\vX$ of $\Dminus$. \end{lemma} Classically, the existence of a sufficient number of Darboux invariants allows one to construct integral manifolds using techniques from ordinary differential equations; see~\cite{AFV} or Chapter 7 in~\cite{CfB2} for the hyperbolic case.
 This leads to the following definition of Darboux integrability.

 \begin{defn} Let $M$ be a real-analytic manifold and $(\dD,\JJ)$ an real-analytic elliptic distribution on $M$.
 Then $(\dD,\JJ)$ is {\defem Darboux integrable} if its associated singular bundle satisfies